-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Santa Barbara Botanic Garden - Santa Barbara, CA

 Native Seed Network - Corvallis, OR

 MetadataRecord Modified: 2012-09-26

 Research By: TWC Staff